A look at jazz influence in Bollywood music through the years

-The jazz influence in Bollywood music started way back in the 1950s, right after Partition, when a number of musicians entered film recording studios to earn a living.
-Over the years, they were instrumental in creating some of Hindi cinema’s most unforgettable melodies.
+Jazz musicians were instrumental in creating some of Hindi cinema's most unforgettable melodies since the 1950s.
 Beyond music, this collaboration also told a moving tale of nationalism and creativity

 The story of jazz in Bollywood is a fascinating one.
 It goes back to the ’50s and 60s, when some talented Goan musicians such as Frank Fernand, Sebastian D’Souza and Anthony Gonsalves brought alive Indian classical-based compositions with their Western musical arrangements.

 The Monsorate Brothers, sons of ace trumpeter late Peter Monsorate, have played for a number of Bollywood music composers.
 They are well-known in the domestic and international circuit

 Jazz has been used by composers like Naushad, OP Nayyar, Shankar-Jaikishen, Laxmikant-Pyarelal and RD Burman to great effect.
 Now, Anurag Kashyap’s Bombay Velvet promises to recreate the jazz era of Mumbai.
 Here’s a look at jazz music through the ages in Bollywood.